rtpatel2/flight-network-app/README.md

 A breadth-first traversal starting at ORD:
 ![bfs.gif](https://i.imgur.com/WnhFmdD.gif)
-This GIF shows out all airports that can be reached by a sequence of one or more flights from ORD; the darker the color, the fewer flights are required.
+This GIF shows all airports that can be reached by a sequence of one or more flights from ORD; the darker the color, the fewer flights are required.
+Each successive frame in the animation adds all airports that can be reached within one more flight from the origin than those in the previous frame.

 The breadth-first traversal also outputs a PNG of the complete breadth-first traversal.
 ![last_frame_bfs.png](https://i.gyazo.com/7257efa7296c5f13249781253f093874.jpg)